ZsofiaS/MorningApp/README.md

 * Install the Expo client app on your iOS or Android phone, connect to the same wireless network as your computer
 * On Android, use the Expo app to scan the QR code from the terminal to open the project.
 * On iOS, follow on-screen instructions to get a link.

+### Options to extend the app:

+* add new features: set your intentions, exercise
+* add backend to use additional APIs
+* add image upload feature to gratitude journal

+### Credits
+affirmations.dev API